I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 Taking one or two deep breaths before reacting is often enough to calm down the stress response and prevent you from shouting back.

-Yes, a child’s behaviour may trigger a shed load of emotions, and on top of a bad or long day, it can make everything seem so much worse.
+Yes, a child’s behavior may trigger a heavy load of emotions, and on top of a bad or long day, it can make everything seem so much worse.

 So, breathing is the answer to your own emotional regulation.

-Deep breaths initiates the rest and relax system of the body, which will take you as far away from the fight or flight response as possible.
+Deep breaths initiate the rest and relax system of the body, which will take you as far away from the fight or flight response as possible.

 Breathing also plays a huge part in overcoming anxiety and stress.

-Breathing deeply helps relax your body and mind, which can make you think more clearly and act on better decisions.
+Breathing deeply helps relax your body and mind, which can help you think more clearly and act on better decisions.

-My go-to breathing technique is a deep inhale, followed by a long exhale.
+My go-to breathing technique is a deep inhale followed by a looooong exhale.
 I breathe in for about a count of 4 and out for 6 or 7.

 Breathing gives you a pause.
 A moment to think and react constructively.

-If breathing isn’t something that works for you, try counting to 10 before saying anything.
+If breathing doesn’t work for you, try counting to 10 before saying anything.

-You can close your eyes, count in your head, and then respond in a calm, controlled manner.
+You can close your eyes, count in your head, and then respond calmly and with control.

 2. Be aware of your behavior